 The Big 3-0

-Turning 30 years old personally for me was a significant milestone and a year of great transition.
-During my time growing up on Chicago’s South and West sides.
+Turning 30 years old personally for me was a significant milestone and a year of significant transition.
+During my time growing up in Chicago’s South and West sides.
 I was placed in various foster homes starting at the age of three years old; and fortunately, I was adopted at the age of twelve.
-When I was a child, I always felt I had no control over my life, and that my life was always in the hands of caseworkers and the state.
+When I was a child, I always felt I had no control over my life, and that my life was still in the hands of caseworkers and the state.
 I would often wish during my lonely nights that I had a family like all the other kids at school.
 This made me always feel like an outsider.
 This impacted my confidence and self-esteem.
 I felt ashamed.

 As I entered into my twenties, I still never dealt with the shame of growing up poor, abused, and being abandoned as a child.
 I suffered a lot of physical and verbal abuse in the foster homes and with my new family.
 Life after the adoption was far from perfect; I believe the verbal abuse and witnessing physical altercations between family members impacted me significantly through the years.
 In 2003, while I served in the U.S. Navy, I suffered from my first bout of insomnia.
 It returned with a vengeance during my college years, starting in 2006.
 Since no medical reason explained my insomnia, I sought counseling at my two universities.
 From 2006-2013, I saw eight different therapists.

 My depression reached its peak during my 2008 college graduation from Northern Illinois University.
 At my graduation, I watched members of my biological family and adopted family squabble and argue about who I loved the most.
 Watching them argue over me reopened all the old wounds of my childhood living in foster homes and my counseling sessions.
 Again, I felt that I had no control over my life, that I was at the mercy of other people.
 I had served in the military, traveled the world, obtained a Master’s degree from the University of Chicago, and yet still, I felt that I had no control over my life.